anesumuz/Ionic-Augmented-Reality-Docs/README.md

 ## Dependencies

 The only major dependency for this application is `awe.js` (Note, `awe.js` itself does have some of its own dependencies like `Three.js` bit these come bndled with the library). `awe.js` is a javascript library that enables augmented reality experiences in web browsers.
-As this is a core dependency of the app, you should go through the documentation of the library here, so as to most successfully make use of this starter app.
+As this is a core dependency of the app, you should go through the documentation of the library <a href="https://github.com/awe-media/awe.js/"> here</a>, so as to most successfully make use of this starter app.
 We will however do a short walkthrough of the core concepts of the library in the `Typescript` section below.

 ## Typescript